Living with reflux is hard. When my baby first started with reflux it was exhausting and upsetting.

 What is Reflux?

-Read the full story in the post Does my Baby have Reflux?
+Read the full post Does my Baby have Reflux?
 This post has a full list of symptoms and how we started to manage them.

 Is it Reflux or Colic?